Areas of Research

-Whenever we propose a cryptographic protocol we perform a security analysis.
-We have been looking into provable security through the utilisation of formal methods and automated protocol analysis tools like Casper/FDR, Avispa, etc. I would like to be able to extend the limitations of some of these tools, for example Casper/FDR, in order to be … Continue reading “Verification of Security Protocols”
+We have been looking into provable security through the utilization of formal methods and automated protocol analysis tools like Casper/FDR, Avispa, etc. I would like to be able to extend the limitations of some of these tools, for example Casper/FDR, in order to be able to handle the specific requirements and operational characteristics of a … Continue reading “Verification of Security Protocols”

 - Mobile Device Security